brenmor24/DES_encr_decr_verilog/README.md

 The last step is to take the 16th pair of 32-bit sequences, concatenate them (with the right half coming before the left half) and apply a final 64-bit permutation to this concatenation to produce the output message.

 ### Design
-Our program has 25 states.
-The first is START which is entered on reset.
-When the user selects one of two buttons indicating encryption or decryption, the mode is determined and the first key state is entered.
+The user selects one of two buttons indicating encryption or decryption.
+This determines the mode and the first key state is entered.
 There are four key states that let the user enter 16 bits of the 64-bit key at a time and view their selection on the seven segment decoder as a hex value.
 Between each of these key states is a waiting state that is entered and exited on a button press and release.
 When a waiting state is entered, the current key segment is stored.
 The last waiting state follows into a display key state which lets the user view the four segments of their key using two switches.

-This same process is repeated to allow the user to enter a 64-bit value to encrypt or decrypt.
+This same process (minus the mode selection) is repeated to allow the user to enter a 64-bit value to encrypt or decrypt.
 After another button press and release, the final 64-bit output is displayed on the seven-segment display, which can be viewed in its entirety using two switches.

 ### Videos
 Please check the description below each video for a detailed overview of the video demonstrations.\